carrotdip/MechaCar_Statistical_Analysis/README.md

 ![D2](https://github.com/carrotdip/MechaCar_Statistical_Analysis/blob/078dee3a1667880b43d1a5baac69d29a18339c1c/Deliverable%202%20-%20total_summary.png)\
 Lot Summary
 ![D2.1](https://github.com/carrotdip/MechaCar_Statistical_Analysis/blob/078dee3a1667880b43d1a5baac69d29a18339c1c/Deliverable%202%20-%20lot_summary.png)\
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch, or PSI.
+The current manufacturing data for all manufacturing lots in total meets this design specification with a variance of 62.29356 PSI compared to 100.
+The individual lots, however, tell a different story.
+The variance of the Lots 1, 2, and 3 are 0.98, 7.47, and 170.29, respectively.
+This means that Lot 1 and 2 are well within the 100 PSI variance requirement.
+However, Lot 3 has a variance of 170.29, which not only does not meet the design specifications, but also disproportionately skews the data for the entirety of the manufacturing lots.

 ## T-Tests on Suspension Coils